-1 can (13 ounces) chicken breast, drained
+1 can (13 ounces) chicken breast, drained and chopped

 1/2 cup finely chopped celery

 1/2 cup chopped pecans, toasted